Cédric Bardon

-Cédric Daniel Franck Bardon (born 15 October 1976) is a French former footballer who played as a forward.
+Cédric Daniel Franck Bardon (born 15 October 1976) is a French former professional footballer who played as a forward.

 Career

 In France

-He began his career at the local Olympique Lyonnais in 1992–93.
+Bardon began his career at the local Lyon in 1992–93.
 He stayed in the team after 1997–98, having proven himself as an established player.
-Bardon played for Stade Rennais FC between 1998–99 and 2000–01.
-He also had a trial with English Premier League side Sunderland A.F.C. in August 2000 and played 3 pre-season matches for Sunderland against Fortuna Sittard, ASV Apeldoornse Boys and SC Heerenveen respectively.
-Bardon then moved to En Avant Guingamp to remain there until January 2004, when he was transferred to Le Havre AC.
+Bardon played for Rennes between 1998–99 and 2000–01.
+He also had a trial with Premier League side Sunderland in August 2000 and played three pre-season matches for Sunderland against Fortuna Sittard, ASV Apeldoornse Boys and SC Heerenveen respectively.
+Bardon then moved to Guingamp to remain there until January 2004, when he was transferred to Le Havre.

-PFC Levski Sofia – 1st spell
+Levski Sofia – first spell

-Bardon was then signed by Bulgarian team PFC Levski Sofia, after a scramble of interesting events.
+Bardon was then signed by Bulgarian team Levski Sofia, after a scramble of interesting events.
 First, he arrived late in the transfer period and having not played for his former club in the previous months, being out of shape.
 Levski set up a friendly match against the team of Sliven only to have Bardon tried out.
 Many powerful figures for Levski came to the friendly, most notably Nasko Sirakov and then-owner Todor Batkov.
 Later it would become clear that they came to watch for Bardon's performance and decide whether to sign him on the spot.
 Bardon was decided upon after the first half of the match and was offered a contract with Levski.
-With the team, he played in the UEFA Cup 2005-06, notably scoring a goal against AJ Auxerre in Levski's 2–1 loss and being controversially sent off by referee Mike Riley in the first leg against FC Schalke 04 in the quarter-finals.
+With the team, he played in the UEFA Cup 2005-06, notably scoring a goal against Auxerre in Levski's 2–1 loss and being controversially sent off by referee Mike Riley in the first leg against Schalke 04 in the quarter-finals.
 With Levski Sofia he reached 1/4 finals of UEFA Cup in 2005–06.
 Next season, Levski Sofia with Bardon, reached the group-stage of UEFA Champions League, becoming the first Bulgarian team that reached the groups.

-Bnei Yehuda Tel Aviv F.C.
+Bnei Yehuda Tel Aviv

-On 14 January 2008 he signed for the Israeli team, Bnei Yehuda Tel Aviv F.C.
-He scored two goals for his debut on 26 January 2008 against F.C.
-Ashdod and Bnei Yehuda Tel Aviv F.C. went on to win the match 3–2.
+On 14 January 2008, Bardon signed for the Israeli team, Bnei Yehuda Tel Aviv He scored two goals for his debut on 26 January 2008 against F.C.
+Ashdod and Bnei Yehuda Tel Aviv went on to win the match 3–2.